Carmen la Griega

 TAKE ME WHERE THERE IS LIFE

 Engaging with art can be a meditative experience, helping to reduce anxiety and agitation commonly associated with Alzheimer’s.
-Artworks and artistic styles might trigger memories or associations from the past, providing a pathway for reminiscence therapy, which can be particularly beneficial for individuals with Alzheimer’s.
+Artworks and artistic styles might trigger memories or associations from the past, providing a pathway for reminiscence cure, which can be particularly beneficial for individuals with Alzheimer’s.
 Visual stimuli can enhance engagement for patients, making therapy sessions more stimulating and enjoyable.
 This multi-sensory approach can capture attention and maintain interest.
-Art therapy can create a rich, supportive environment that enhances the quality of life for Alzheimer's patients, helping them connect with themselves and others.
+Art practices can create a supportive environment of care that enhances the quality of life for Alzheimer's patients, helping them connect with themselves and others.

 Carmen la Griega's love for nature and the painting process, drives her to look for ways to communicate and research on graphic ways to communicate symbols that represent the lake, trees, sun, the energy of the water, the light.
 Working with memory not as a past that is lost, not as a body that loses its mind, and not as a body that memory dies, Carmen la Griega aims to maintain the Memory of those who are falling into oblivion.